Identifiability analysis: Structural and practical identifiability analysis

 Structural identifiability analysis is a particular type of analysis in which the model structure itself is investigated for non-identifiability.
 Recognized non-identifiabilities may be removed analytically through substitution of the non-identifiable parameters with their combinations or by another way.
 The model overloading with number of independent parameters after its application to simulate finite experimental dataset may provide the good fit to experimental data by the price of making fitting results not sensible to the changes of parameters values, therefore leaving parameter values undetermined.
-Structural methods are also referred to as a priori, because non-identifiability analysis in this case could also be performed prior to the calculation of the fitting score functions, by exploring the number degrees of freedom (statistics) for the model and the number of independent experimental conditions to be varied.
+Structural methods are also referred to as a priori, because non-identifiability analysis in this case could also be performed prior to the calculation of the fitting score functions, by exploring the number degrees of freedom for the model and the number of independent experimental conditions to be varied.

 Practical identifiability analysis can be performed by exploring the fit of existing model to experimental data.
 Once the fitting in any measure was obtained, parameter identifiability analysis can be performed either locally near a given point (usually near the parameter values provided the best model fit) or globally over the extended parameter space.
 The common example of the practical identifiability analysis is profile likelihood method.